 Whom or What Can You Believe?

-Did your mother call you to tell you that liberals hate science?
+Did your mother call you to tell you that new miracle cure for Alzheimer's?

-Did one of your friends breathlessly tell you that president Donald Trump was going to pardon mass shooter Dylann Roof
+Did one of your friends breathlessly tell you that there is a new spider that is going to kill us all?

 You might have heard any or all of these stories, but there's one thread connecting all of them: they're not true.

 The ability to tell accurate news from fake news is an important skill that you'll use for the rest of your life.

 This guide will give you valuable insight in telling fact from fiction online, plus a chance to exercise your newfound skills.